jarvisar/jarvisar/README.md

 - Built and maintained customer/admin portals frontend and backend using ASP.NET, C#, and Angular

 ##### Assistant Software Developer | Martin & Associates | Aug 2019 - Dec 2021
-- Developed and maintained integration software between ERP and CRM systems
+- Developed and maintained integration software between ERP and CRM systems using .NET, C#, and Web APIs
 - Implemented product features requested by clients to maximize compatibility
 - Responsible for assisting clients with technical support